minio/docs/source/reference/minio-mc/mc-support-inspect.rst

 .. end-mc-support-inspect-desc

 MinIO assembles this data from each backend drive storing an :ref:`erasure shard <minio-erasure-coding>` for each specified object.
 The command produces an encrypted zip file that includes all matching files with their respective *host+drive+path*.

+If this information is required to diagnose a |SUBNET| issue, MinIO Engineering will provide the appropriate command.
+The resulting report is intended for use by MinIO Engineering via SUBNET and may contain internal or private data points associated to the object.
+Exercise caution before sending a report to a third party or posting the report in a public forum.

 .. versionchanged:: RELEASE.2023-01-11T03-14-16Z